samclee/coatrack-quest/README.md

 # coatrack-quest
-Journey through the dungeon in a quest of taking care of your clothes
+Journey through the dungeon in a quest of taking care of your clothes.
+SacHacks 2018 workshop